KnowledgeBoat Logo

 Starch Enzymes\xrightarrow{\text{Enzymes}} Glucose [O]\xrightarrow{\text{[O]}} CO2 + H2O + Energy

-Exercise 2(C) — Structures/Application/Skill Type
+Exercise 2(C) — Structured/Application/Skill Type

 Question 1